tomthecarrot/arcore-for-all/README.md

 # ARCore for All
-Google ARCore for "unsupported" Android devices
+Google ARCore (dev preview 1) for "unsupported" Android devices

 ## Summary
 Google's ARCore developer preview for Android is awesome.
 Unfortunately, my Android phone (Samsung GS8+) was not on the supported list, and apps built with ARCore exit at start on my device.
 However, its hardware actually can run ARCore!